vicky-fsd/React/Day11Task/formik-app/README.md

   - git clone <repository-url>

    - `cd formik-app`
+   This application need some nessosory dependencies
+    install the following dependencies in your terminal
    - `npm install axios`
    - `npm install formik yup`
+   - `npm i react-router`

 2. Setting Up the Local JSON Server
 This application uses a local JSON server to store and retrieve book data.
 Follow these steps to set up the JSON server: